volodymyrhudyma/blog/content/blog/2020-09-11-unit-testing-in-react-applications.md

   });

   it('should fire FETCH_USERS and FETCH_USERS_REJECTED in case of an error', async () => {

+    // Mock the request sent to "/users" endpoint
+    // Return "Network Error"
     axiosMock.onGet('/users').networkError();

     const expectedActions = [